Types of Mobile Advertising Fraud Across Industries

 This growth, however, comes with its own set of challenges as the internet has become a playground for fraudsters MMA India Report states that 62% of all digital ad fraud occurs on mobile advertising, the most dominant type of digital advertising in India.
-Increased mobile adoption opens a Pandora box of opportunities for digital criminals.
-Thus, one of the many reasons to develop an understanding of the different types of mobile advertising fraud and how to detect them across industies.
+Increased mobile adoption opens Pandora's box of opportunities for digital criminals.
+Thus, one of the many reasons to develop an understanding of the different types of mobile ad fraud and how to detect them across industries.

 One of the most common types of mobile ad fraud, ad stacking is a scheme where multiple ads are served and displayed at once, one on top of the other, akin to a stack of folders in offices.
 This gives a window to immoral publishers to say that the said ad has been served (even though it was technically never visible).
 This form of ad fraud is also referred to as ad hiding thus can be a major cause of concern especially when a brand awareness campaign is being run.

 In click flooding, fraudsters aim for tapping the last click/engagement prior to an actual install of the product being advertised.
 This is done by sending fraudulent clicks in large numbers with the intention of any click being credited for the download.
 Each click has a unique ID that is aimed to match any real user who downloaded the advertised application.

 Another very sophisticated type of ad fraud is Bundle ID spoofing.
 This is the methodology where fraudsters trick advertisers by making them believe that the ads are being run in the intended app, whereas in actuality it’s being run on another app.
 This is done by changing the parameters of the second application and giving the app a fake identifier, hence called bundle ID spoofing.
 The ads could appear on a black screen or in the background, making them invisible to the user.